aflorea4/laravel-netopia-payments/README.md

 - `POST /netopia/confirm` - For Instant Payment Notifications (IPN)
 - `GET /netopia/return` - For redirecting the user after payment

+These routes are handled by the package's internal controller and will dispatch events that you can listen for in your application.
+You don't need to create these routes yourself.

 You can listen for the following events to handle payment notifications:

 ```php